Len Lesser: Personal life and death

-From 1954 until their divorce in 1982, Lesser was married to fellow actor Janice "Jan" Burrell, a union which produced two children, a son and daughter.
+Lesser was married to fellow actor Janice "Jan" Burrell, from 1954 until they divorced in 1982.
+The couple had two children, a son and daughter.
 During the course of their marriage, the couple also collaborated professionally on at least a few occasions: on the stage in 1964, and at least one time onscreen, when both appeared, albeit not together, in the 1977 horror film, Ruby.
 In July 1987, the ex-spouses appeared on the same bill; Lesser paired with Ivy Bethune, and Burrell, with Michael Champion, in an evening of one-act plays at the first annual L.A.
 Playwrights' Festival.

 On February 16, 2011, Lesser died of cancer-related pneumonia in Burbank, California, at the age of 88.
 He was survived by his children and three grandchildren.

 After learning of Lesser's death, Jerry Seinfeld said of him,Len was one of our favorites.
 We always loved having him on the show.
 I'll never forget when Uncle Leo was in prison and tattooed "Jerry Hello" on his knuckles.
 He was a very sweet guy.
 Another Seinfeld castmate, Jason Alexander, tweeted,Thanks to all of you for your kind remarks re: Len Lessor [sic].
 Tonight was the opening of Gigi at my beloved Reprise Theater Company and I've only returned at this late hour to hear the news. ...
 "Hellooo" Uncle Leo.
 And goodbye.
 Sleep well.
 Much love.
 Jason.